tdfranklin/newtons-apple/README.md

     }
 }

-export default myComponent;
+export default MyComponent;
 ```

 You are also able to chain multiple options together:

 ```
-$ napp new dirOne/dirTwo/componentName -aco
+$ napp new dirOne/dirTwo/ComponentName -aco
 ```

-The above command would create a file current_directory/dirOne/dirTwo/componentName.js with all lifecycle methods added.
-It would create the path if it did not exist and if there was already a file called componentName.js in that path, it would overwrite it.
+The above command would create a file current_directory/dirOne/dirTwo/ComponentName.js with all lifecycle methods added.
+It would create the path if it did not exist and if there was already a file called ComponentName.js in that path, it would overwrite it.

 ---
 ## NAPP SETUP